Grants for First-Time Home Buyers | 2025 Guide

 Types of financial assistance

-In addition to grants, some first-time home buyer programs offer down payment assistance (DPA) that provides funds to cover a portion or all of the down payment or closing costs.
+In addition to grants, some first-time home buyer programs offer down payment assistance (DPA) that provides funds to cover a portion or all of your down payment or closing costs.

 • Grant: Financial assistance that does not need to be repaid.